subcylindrical/countdown-app/README.md

 # countdown-app
-Very simple app that displays a countdown to a list of several differen holidays.
+Very simple app that displays a countdown to a list of several different holidays.